rockstor/rockstor-doc/faq.rst

 ---------------------------------------------------------------------------------------------

 Rockstor is hardware agnostic, so you can build a complete Linux, BTRFS powered NAS solution using Rockstor NAS OS and hardware of your choice.
-We have a section dedicated to building a complete DIY NAS for 8TB, see `here <http://rockstor.com/blog/uncategorized/8tb-rockstor-diy-nas/>`_ and another for 240TB DIY NAS see `here <http://rockstor.com/blog/diy-nas/rockstor-on-45-drives-aka-the-rockinator/>`_ .
+If you are a home-user/prosumer, read `8TB DIY NAS using Rockstor <http://rockstor.com/blog/uncategorized/8tb-rockstor-diy-nas/>`_.
+For bigger storage footprint, read `240TB DIY NAS using Rockstor <http://rockstor.com/blog/diy-nas/rockstor-on-45-drives-aka-the-rockinator/>`_ .

 I run a small organization with 10TB and growing data needs.
-How can Rockstor be of help to me?
+How can Rockstor help me?
 -----------------------------------------------------------------------------------------------

 With Rockstor, you can scale your infrastructure with low incremental cost to support your growing data needs.
-You can add unlimited storage capacity, limited only by system resources like CPU, RAM etc, without any impact on performance.
+You can have very large storage capacity, limited only by system resources like CPU, RAM etc.

-How do I build a personal cloud using Rockstor?
+How do I build a small home personal cloud using Rockstor?
 -----------------------------------------------

+Rockstor can be installed on many small computeres like ASUS xyz and Intel NUC.
 Please refer to this blog post on instructions on building a personal cloud using Rockstor and Intel NUC.
 See `here <http://rockstor.com/blog/tutorials/rockstor-on-the-intel-nuc/>`_ for details.

 Can Rockstor support my specific storage use case?